What is Child Sexual Abuse Material?

 A further area where legislation differs is whether an actual child has to be depicted in the image, or whether artificially created images constitute CSAM.

-The legal sanctions for production, distribution, and possession of CSAM also differ from country to country.
+The legal sanctions for the production, distribution, and possession of CSAM also differ from country to country.

 We recommend finding out more about what should be reported in your country by visiting your national hotline’s website.